tonethar/IGME-330-Master/notes/firebase-3.md

 - Get ready:
   - Make sure that you have some user score data under `scores/` in Firebase - check the Firebase control panel
   - Head back to **firebase-high-score.html** from last time and change the `onclick` code to call `writeHighScoreData()` (instead of `writeHighScoreData2()`)
-  - Test it by adding new user scores, then check the Firebase control panel to verify that this new data is being added to `scores/`
+  - Test it by adding new user scores with **firebase-high-score.html**, then check the Firebase control panel to verify that this new data is being added to `scores/`

 <hr>